-What started in the East End, as all these things do, has now swept across the city, with an ever-growing pool of speakeasy-style bars popping up behind nondescript doors, toilet walls, and decoy fridges everywhere.
+The trend that started in the East End, as these things tend to do, has now swept across the city, with an ever-growing pool of speakeasy-style bars popping up behind nondescript doors, toilet walls and decoy fridges everywhere.
 Get ready to experience the prohibition years in suitable style, with our guide to the best of London’s American-inspired illicit drinking dens.

 Bar, Cocktail Bar, American, $$$

 A cool spot even by Shoreditch standards, Callooh Callay once won Best Cocktail Menu in the World at the Tales of the Cocktail awards.
-There are three separate bars inside this Lewis Carroll-inspired venue, kept under wraps of varying tightness; head to the back of the front bar and you’ll find a wardrobe straight out of Narnia; through there, and it’s into the Back Lounge; at the back of the Back Lounge, behind a curtain and up a flight of stairs you’ll find the Jubjub bar.
+There are three separate bars inside this Lewis Carroll-inspired venue, kept under wraps of varying tightness.
+Head to the back of the front bar, and you’ll find a wardrobe straight out of Narnia.
+Through there, and it’s into the Back Lounge.
+At the back of the Back Lounge, behind a curtain and up a flight of stairs, you’ll find the Jubjub bar.
 However, to crack your way inside the last Russian Doll, you’ll need a four-digit door code, and a membership to boot.
-Even if you can’t penetrate your way through to this exclusive core, there’s plenty to satisfy in the other two rooms, which are filled with cutesy, colourful furniture, plenty of mood lighting, and an eclectic choice of killer cocktails.
+Even if you don’t make it into the final bar, there should be plenty to satisfy you in the other two rooms, which are filled with cutesy, colourful furniture, plenty of mood lighting and an eclectic choice of killer cocktails.

 The degree of secrecy at work in this kitschy cocktail club beneath the Shoreditch branch of The Breakfast Club is up for debate.
-Officially, the thinking goes that potential punters are required to announce to a member of staff that they would like to ‘see the mayor’, at which point you are ushered into the secret bar in the basement.
-However, it seems that on some nights the bar’s existence is advertised willy-nilly to passersby, somewhat defeating the purpose of the whole charade.
+Officially, potential punters are required to announce to a member of staff that they would like to ‘see the mayor’ to get ushered into the secret bar in the basement.
+However, it seems that on some nights, the bar’s existence is advertised willy-nilly to passers-by, somewhat defeating the purpose of the whole charade.
 The entrance, in any case, is disguised as a fridge, so you’re always guaranteed at least a taste of the speakeasy spirit.
-Inside, America-style diner food and fabulous cocktails are served in a snug, laid back, just-the-right-side-of-hipster space, packed with oddities such as mooseheads, mirrorballs, and ‘no heavy petting’ signs hung on bare wooden and brick walls.
+Inside, America-style diner food and fabulous cocktails are served in a snug, laid-back, just-the-right-side-of-hipster space, packed with oddities such as mooseheads, mirrorballs, and ‘no heavy petting’ signs hung on bare wooden and brick walls.

 Bar, BBQ, $$$